 All rooms have “Flex-O-Beds.”
-Residents may bunk their beds or have them single.
+Residents may request to bunk their beds or have them single.
 Bunking beds requires special reinforcement parts.
-For safety reasons, please complete a Residence Hall work order to have the beds bunked or de-bunked.
+For safety reasons, the resident must complete a Residence Hall work order to have the beds bunked or de-bunked by maintenance.
 Ladders are available upon request via a Work Order.
 Side rails must be used on the top bunk when the beds are bunked.
 The top bunk must remain in the lower bracket.

 Ceiling lights must remain intact and operational.

 Damage and Vandalism

 As indicated in the Room and Board Agreement, residents will be held financially responsible for the condition of their room and its furnishings and any loss or damage other than normal wear that may occur.
 At the beginning of occupancy, a student completes a Room Inventory Form with their R.A.
 We encourage students to carefully review this before signing.
 Damages, which are caused by other students or by other visitors, will be charged to the room’s occupants.
 Any damage noted on the initial Room Inventory Form at check-in will not be charged against the student upon termination of residency.
 Any new damage noted at the termination of residency will be charged against the student’s security/damage deposit.
 If the cost of damage exceeds the available balance of a security/damage deposit, the student will be charged and a hold placed on the student account until such time payment is made.
 If the exact occupant causing the damage cannot be ascertained, the charge will be shared between the room residents.
 Damage or vandalism, which occurs mid-semester, is normally to be paid by the stated deadline to the Auxiliary Services Office in the Alumni College Center, Room 206.
 If repairs cannot be made immediately, the charges will be based upon estimates of labor and materials.
 Charges for rooms not properly cleaned and set-up will also be assessed.